jswill88/reading-notes/code-401/class-32.md

     </div>);
 }
 ```
+`useEffect` should only be used with the count is changed in the code above, so it does not make sense for it to be in a `for` loop. `useEffect` should be outside of the `for` loop in this example.

 |Term | Definition |
 |---|---|
 | State Hook | This is the same as using `this.state` in a class component, but can be used as a hook with a functional component.
 The state does not have to be an object unlike with class components. https://reactjs.org/docs/hooks-state.html|